 The Implementation Using AWS Device Farm

 Creating an application from scratch and implementing it utilizing the robust AWS platform is nothing new for ClearScale — we’ve been executing this approach for years with numerous clients no matter the complexity or requirements of their project.
-However, this effort could not have succeeded without a vital tool that Amazon provides as part of their AWS suite of services: Device Farm.
+However, this effort could not have succeeded without a vital tool that Amazon provides as part of its AWS suite of services: Device Farm.

 With AWS Device Farm, ClearScale was able to establish and integrate the newly created app onto dedicated hardware devices readily available in the AWS Cloud.
 Unlike emulators which only test the base properties of an ideal model or device type, a Device Farm actually allowed our developers to deploy the final product onto numerous hard-wired devices, a few years old to the latest models, and across a wide range of Android and iOS operating systems and versions including Apple, Samsung, Amazon Fire, HTC, LG, and Motorola.

-Once deployed to the numerous devices, both manual and automated test routines ran the app on each individual device to determine if key functionality remained intact and that performance did not suffer.
-Throughout this process, video of the experience along with device metrics was captured and returned to us for analysis.
+Once deployed to numerous devices, both manual and automated test routines ran the app on each individual device to determine if key functionality remained intact and that performance did not suffer.
+Throughout this process, a video of the experience along with device metrics was captured and returned to us for analysis.
 This allowed us to quickly identify areas of concern in the codebase, find solutions, and rapidly turn the new build around for further application testing within the Device Farm.
 This was all completed before the first app hit the consumer market.

 By utilizing the Amazon Device Farm, we were able to provide value to our client by demonstrating beyond a doubt that the mobile application we delivered to them was fully operational in all the numerous mobile device systems and configurations with minimal issues.
 With the plethora of AWS services that are available, ClearScale can find the best solution for your most complex business requirements.